newaetech/chipwhisperer/doc/sphinx/tutorialaes256boot.rst

 Appendix B: AES-256 14th Round Key Script
 -----------------------------------------

+**NB: This script works for 0.10 release or later, see local copy in doc/html directory of chipwhisperer release if you need earlier versions**

 Full attack script, copy/paste into a file then add as active attack script::

    # AES-256 14th Round Key Attack